Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Design Process

 The initial music was implemented by mapping the value of joint encoders to a note on a scale, this was the first Sound Selection shown in Figure \ref{designprocess}.
 For example, the robot's torso joint at 80 degrees generated a middle C note on a C major scale of a digitized piano, and moving the joint to 90 degrees generated a D note on a C major scale.
 The artist and engineers experimented with different resolutions between degree values and their mapping to different notes on a scale (ex.
 10 degrees of difference between notes versus 8 degrees of difference).
 In addition, they experimented with different collections of joints and scales on the same digital instrument, such as both the torso and the shoulder playing the same major scale or the torso playing a different scale than the shoulder.

 These early explorations sounded strange and discordant, yet evocative.
+They sounded discordant because they were literally playing different chords that were inharmonious together.
 Because each joint was commanded separately, unusual combinations of notes and scales would be played together at any time.
 Due to the fact that each joint moved at a different velocity, there was no discernible time signature to the generated music, adding to the inharmonious impression of the sounds.
 After these initial implementation explorations with Music Mode, the artist and engineers elected to collaborate with a composer collaborator to rethink the position-to-musical-note implementation and help design the soundscape.